TarikSeyceri/OllamaOptivus.ai/README.md

 ### Style Guide

 - **JavaScript/Node.js**: I use [Airbnb's JavaScript Style Guide](https://github.com/airbnb/javascript).
 Please adhere to these conventions.
-- **Python**: For python, i don't use a specific style, as long as it is easily readable.
+- **Python**: For python, I don't use a specific style, as long as it is easily readable.

 ### Documentation